• Skip to main content

 While you’re at it, let’s be friends – follow me on Pinterest and Instagram for the latest and greatest.

-Steak stir fry with vegetables in a cast iron skillet.
+Steak stir fry with rainbow vegetables over steamed white rice in a low bowl, garnished with sesame seeds.

 Classic steak stir fry gets a healthy upgrade in this easy weeknight dinner recipe.
 Rainbow veggies are stir-fried until bite tender, then tossed with tender strips of beef in a sugar free, gluten free and paleo friendly sauce that doesn’t sacrifice an ounce of flavor.